zarf-dev/zarf/docs/4-deploy-a-zarf-package/2-package-sources.md

 :::note

-There is a special Cluster source available on `inspect` and `remove` that allows for referencing a package via its name:
+In addition to the traditional sources, there is also a special Cluster source available on `inspect` and `remove` that allows for referencing a package via its name:

 - `zarf package inspect <package name>`
 - `zarf package remove <package name>`